 People can be careless whether they mean to or not, so I cannot trust them when something is important to me.
 I’m also not comfortable doing risky activities in general.

 But now it gets complicated, as these things do.
 One of Dave’s core values is that he must be confident at all times!
 Yet whenever something like walking across a bridge with friends, or relationship issues come up, he gets anxiety about being hurt, and clearly does not feel very confident, and his behaviors follow suit.
-He has two mythologies in direct conflict.
+All because of being pushed down stairs by his friend.
+He has two mythologies in direct conflict: always be confident, and I’m afraid of trusting others.